shawkyebrahim2514/text-autocomplete/README.md

  > find all words that their prefix matches the text search using trie algorithm

  ```
-  you can open exist text file and search from it and edit it if you want
+  you can open an existing text file and search from it and edit it if you want
   or you can create your new text to search from
  ```